arashi01/LastWhisper-Discord-Bot/README.md

 # LastWhisper-Discord-Bot

-The is the code for the discord bot of the The Last Whisper Free Company in the game Final Fantasy XIV.
+This is the code for the discord bot of The Last Whisper Free Company in the game Final Fantasy XIV.

 Features of the Discord bot: